spooky-th-ghost/dagathia/README.md

 ## Nautical Encounters
 Roll d100 a number of times based on distance travelled, rolling above the current threat level causes a roll on the dynamic threat table
-* Threat level is based on current events and bandit/navy pressence along the route, the following table outlines some more common events that affect threat level
+* Encounter level is based on current events and the pressence along the route, the following table outlines some more common events that affect threat level

 Effect | Dynamic Threat | Description
 ------ | ----------- | --------------